openmls/openmls/README.md

 ## Maintenance & Support

-OpenMLS is maintained and developed by [Phoenix R&D] and [Cryspen].
+OpenMLS is maintained and developed by [Phoenix R&D] and [CE Labs].

 ## Acknowledgements